melezhik/jam/README.md

 jam
 ===
 Smart pinto glue.

+Jam is glue between pinto and your scm.
+See and example further on how one can use jam and pinto to build perl applications.

 prerequisites
 ===
 pinto client should be installed, jam should be run on the same environment as pinto does.
 PINTO_REPOSITORY_ROOT and PINTO_EDITOR should be set as shown in example.

-synopsis
-===

-Jam is glue between pinto and your scm.
-Let's see on example how one can use it when build perl applications.

 example
 ===